 Single and looking for love somewhere outside the confines of your local club scene or the internet?

-Marketed as “World’s biggest singles festival,” the festival kicked off this weekend in the world capital of matchmaking – the small, scenic Irish town of Lisdoonvarna (made famous by the song from Christy Moore).
+Marketed as “Europe’s biggest singles festival,” the festival kicked off on August 28 in the world capital of matchmaking – the small, scenic Irish town of Lisdoonvarna (made famous by the song from Christy Moore).

 Matchmaking is one of Ireland's oldest traditions; hundreds of years ago, you could find a matchmaker in almost every Irish town.